-- BHSQ will assess the declaration, evaluate the impact, if any and identify the steps to be taken to manage the conflict of interest effectively - In the rare event the identified conflict of interest cannot be managed effectively the conflict of interest will be escalated to the Chair of the BHSQ Board of Directors to determine when and how matters relating to the conflict of interest should be managed.
+- BHSQ will assess the declaration, evaluate the impact, if any.
+It will then identify what can be done to manage the conflict of interest effectively. - In the rare event the identified conflict of interest cannot be managed effectively it will be escalated to the Chair of the BHSQ Board of Directors to determine what can be done.
+Any adverse effect will be reported to the relevant Regulator.